 Where is Bologna

-Bologna is situated in the Emilia-Romagna region in Northern Italy.
+Bologna is situated in the Emilia-Romagna region in Northern Italy and it’s one of the prettiest cities in Europe.
 As well as being the largest city in the region, it’s also the capital.

 If you were to look at the map, you’d see the well-known cities of Milan, Venice and Florence as the three points of a triangle.
 Bologna sits within this triangle and is a great base for those looking to take day trips to these larger cities.

 If you’re heading to Bologna by plane, then the best airport to head to is Bologna Guglielmo Marconi Airport.
 It’s a fairly small airport but has frequent flights to and from a lot of the major cities around the world.